eProsima/Fast-DDS-QoS-Profiles-Manager/cli/poc/README.md

 ## Test case used

-This PoC focuses in the parsing of the set command for the Locator properties, defined in the Fast DDS QoS Profiles Proposed Solution.
+This PoC focuses in the parsing of the set command for the Locator properties, defined in the Fast DDS QoS Profiles Manager Proposed Solution.
 The following commands are extracted from documentation:

 ```bash